 - 1 tablespoon fresh ground black pepper

-- 2 cups chopped fresh sage chopped
+- 2 cups fresh sage chopped

 - 4 Bay Leaves